UBB-bibliometrics/search-strategies/remote_sensing.md

         OR "map" OR "maps" OR "mapping" OR "mapped"
         OR "ground measure*" OR "sentinel"
         OR "imaging" OR "image$" OR "imagery"
         OR "optical" OR "radar" OR "sensor$"
+        OR "Change Detection" OR "Image Classification" OR "land cover" OR "land classification" OR "data assimilation" OR "machine learning" OR "kalman filter" OR "EnKF" )
+)
+OR
+TS=
+("Doppler"
+    AND
+        ("satellit*"
+        OR "drone$" OR "unmanned aerial vehicle$" OR "unmanned air vehicle$" OR "unmanned aerial system$" OR "unoccupied aerial vehicle$" OR "UAV" OR "UAVs"
+        OR "GIS"
+        OR "map" OR "maps" OR "mapping" OR "mapped"
+        OR "ground measure*" OR "sentinel"
+        OR "optical" OR "radar" OR "sensor$"
         OR "Change Detection" OR "Image Classification" OR "land cover" OR "land classification" OR "data assimilation" OR "machine learning" OR "kalman filter" OR "EnKF"